This Is What Whales Are Betting On McDonald's

 McDonald's is the largest restaurant owner-operator in the world, with 2023 system sales of $130 billion across nearly than 42,000 stores and 115 markets.
 McDonald's pioneered the franchise model, building its footprint through partnerships with independent restaurant franchisees and master franchise partners around the globe.
 The firm earns roughly 60% of its revenue from franchise royalty fees and lease payments, with most of the remainder coming from company-operated stores across its three core segments: the United States, internationally operated markets, and international developmental/licensed markets.

-After a thorough review of the options trading surrounding McDonald's, we move to examine the company in more detail.
-This includes an assessment of its current market status and performance.

-Current Position of McDonald's Currently trading with a volume of 1,172,655, the MCD's price is up by 0.02%, now at $291.17.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 76 days.
-What Analysts Are Saying About McDonald's
+Present Market Standing of McDonald's With a trading volume of 1,991,998, the price of MCD is up by 0.68%, reaching $292.25.
+Current RSI values indicate that the stock is may be approaching overbought.
+Next earnings report is scheduled for 70 days from now.
+Expert Opinions on McDonald's

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * In a cautious move, an analyst from Wedbush downgraded its rating to Outperform, setting a price target of $295. * An analyst from TD Cowen has revised its rating downward to Hold, adjusting the price target to $300. * Consistent in their evaluation, an analyst from Barclays keeps a Overweight rating on McDonald's with a target price of $325. * An analyst from BMO Capital has decided to maintain their Outperform rating on McDonald's, which currently sits at a price target of $335. * In a cautious move, an analyst from Guggenheim downgraded its rating to Neutral, setting a price target of $285.
+Click here for access. * An analyst from TD Cowen downgraded its action to Hold with a price target of $300. * Consistent in their evaluation, an analyst from BMO Capital keeps a Outperform rating on McDonald's with a target price of $335. * An analyst from Truist Securities persists with their Buy rating on McDonald's, maintaining a target price of $342. * An analyst from B of A Securities has decided to maintain their Neutral rating on McDonald's, which currently sits at a price target of $324.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest McDonald's options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.